Izan-Sola/AdmiNetwork/README.md

 ## Logging:

-- AdmiNetwork implements a logging system to save a record of relevant activity such as remote connections, saving the user that performed the action, the device he connected to, and each command that was performed.
+- AdmiNetwork implements a logging system to save a record of relevant activity such as remote connections; saving the user that performed the action, the device he connected to, and each command that was performed.
-- Each card displays information about the last successful ping that was performed on that device, letting you know for how long that device has been inactive if down.
+- Each card displays the ping response time and the last successful ping that was performed on the device, letting you know for how long it has been inactive if down.

 ## Data storage: